+Surname: Forename:

-Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable Wymondley JMI School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
-For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
-Do you have any uns pent conditional cautions or co onvictions?
-Yes [1 [No 🗆 Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
-Do you have any criminal convictions or relevant service discipline Convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
-Have you ever been barred from working with Children or disqualified Yes I No I from working in Childcare?
-Are you subject to any sanctions in the EEA?
-Yes I Teaching Posts Only teaching or sanction Yes No □ N/A Management Posts (management of an ir Yes No □ N/A □ If you have answered YES to any of the questions above please provide full details;
+Post applied for: Date:

+NI Number: Teacher Ref No. If applicable

+Date of QTS: If applicable -

+- y School is committed to safegua this commitment.
+For this post, p

+will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks

+Do you have any unspent conditional cautions or convictions?
+Yes [ ם N No 🗆 Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended )?
+Yes [ N No 🗆 Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
+Yes [ Ν NO 🗆 Have you ever been barred from working with Children or disqualified from working in Childcare?
+Yes 🗆 No 🗆 Are you subject to any sanctions in the EEA?
+Yes [ - N No 🗆 Teaching Posts Only : Are you or have you ever been prohibited from teaching or sanctioned by the GTCE?
+Yes No N/A Management Posts Only: Have you been prohibited from the management of an independent school (s128)?
+Yes No □ ' N/A